 If like the SRA directors, you’re over 40, you’ll know what it’s like nursing aching limbs after a full day of snowriding.
 Yeah, yeah, we hear you.
-You’re thinking nothing a bit of Ibuprofen or a tall glass of red cant fix, right?
+Nothing a bit of Ibuprofen and a glass of red cant fix, right?
 You’re partly right.

 All those things help, and we’ve certainly used them ourselves – still do in fact.
 But there are plenty of other things you can do without turning to drugs: